 While testing and education may indicate competence to engage in the practice of law, the public interest also requires review of an applicant's character and fitness to engage in the practice of law.

-Application forms can be lengthy.
-Be sure to allow sufficient time well in advance of filing deadlines to complete the application and gather accompanying materials.
-The application must be filled out completely, as failure to provide information may delay the process and require more time and effort at an inopportune time.
+The application must be filled out completely, as failure to provide information may delay the process and require more time and effort.
 Answer all questions honestly, as failure to do so may result in sanctions.
 Failure to disclose information often yields a more serious outcome than the matter itself would have produced had it been revealed by the applicant.
+Be sure to allow sufficient time well in advance of filing deadlines to complete the application and gather accompanying materials.

 What if I’m not sure where I intend to practice?

 It is usually best to determine the requirements of the jurisdiction in which your law school is located, and also the two or three jurisdictions in which you are most likely to seek employment.

 What is law student registration and does it apply to me?